Check out my healthy Thanksgiving recipes!

 - In a small bowl, whisk together the olive oil, mustard, garlic, salt and pepper.
 Stir in the chopped tarragon.

-- Brush the mustard mixture over the chicken, on both sides.
+- Brush the mustard mixture all over the chicken.

 - Place the chicken in a baking dish.
-Bake 10-15 minutes on each side, until juices run clear and an instant-read thermometer inserted in the thickest place registers 165 degrees F.
+Bake until juices run clear and an instant-read thermometer inserted in the thickest place registers 165 degrees F, about 20 minutes (longer for larger chicken breasts).
+Allow to rest 5 minutes before slicing and serving.